VPNs rely on VPN protocols to establish a tunnel that keeps your online traffic secure and private over the internet.

-In terms of encryption, PPTP relies on the RC4 encryption cipher with 128-bit encryption.
+Regarding encryption, PPTP relies on the RC4 encryption cipher with 128-bit encryption.
 This RC4 cipher is fast and lightweight.
-Additionally, it is also vulnerable to dictionary attacks, brute-force attacks, and even bit-flipping.
+It is also vulnerable to dictionary attacks, brute-force attacks, and even bit-flipping.

 Nonetheless, you can use PPTP for high-speed tasks.
 It is easy to set up (no additional software) and has a very low computational overhead.

 Hence, up to date, PPTP is still a standard for corporate and commercial VPN services.
 It is also a built-in VPN protocol in most VPN-capable devices.

 PPTP uses the TCP port 1723, making it easier to block.

 This protocol comprises two parts, even though, at times, it is referred to as L2TP.
 They are Layer 2 Tunneling Protocol (L2TP) and Internet Protocol Security (IPsec).

 L2TP is just a tunneling protocol – it creates a secure connection for data exchange but doesn’t encrypt it.
 Hence, it needs to be paired with a protocol allowing data encryption.
 That’s the work for IPSec.